Agile and Lean - Same or Different?

-Moreover, the 4th Agile principle, ‘Business people and developers must work together daily throughout the project.’ is also focused on collaboration.
+One of the 12 Agile principles, ‘Business people and developers must work together daily throughout the project.’ highlights the significance of teamwork and collaboration.

-Lean is a customer-centric methodology that focuses to deliver the best quality and value in shortest sustainable lead time.
-Agile methodology is customer-centric as well.
-The 1st Agile principle, ‘Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.’ is customer-focused.
+Lean is a customer-centric methodology.
+It delivers the best quality work in the shortest sustainable lead time.
+Similarly, Agile is customer-centric as well.
+For instance, the 1st Agile principle, ‘Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.’ is customer-focused.

-Though Lean is the major proponent for waste elimination, Agile methodology, too, supports this concept by delaying decisions until the last responsible moment (LRM).
-Thus, with LRM, possible rework, caused when working on an incorrect feature or an incorrect design, is minimized.
+Lean is the major proponent to eliminate waste.
+Agile methodology, too, supports this concept by delaying decisions until the last responsible moment (LRM).
+With Agile, any possible rework is minimized.

 Differences in Agile and Lean

-Let’s look at some of the core differences between Agile and Lean.
+Some of the core differences between Agile and Lean are as follows:

-Lean management was originated in the manufacturing sector with the intention to reduce waste and improve the efficiency of the existing system, whereas Agile methodology was conceived by the software development thinkers to solve problems with the traditional software development approach.
+Lean management was originated in the manufacturing sector.
+The original intent was to reduce waste within the Toyota Production System (TPS).
+Agile methodology, on the contrary, was conceived by the software development thinkers to solve problems with the traditional, plan-based approach.

 Nature of work